As marketing channels become increasingly fragmented, what of the tried and tested corporate event and its place within a promotional strategy?

 And is such experiential marketing where firms can have quality, face-to-face interaction with customers, still one of the most effective ways to ‘seal a deal’?
 Or is it more about raising a company’s profile?
 It’s certainly much trickier to say ‘no thanks’ in person than it is on an email and companies find that one-on-one communication is a useful way to persuade or change the attitudes of those in attendance.

 Businesses of all kinds spend millions of pounds on exhibitions, seminars, parties, AGMs and client entertainment each year, and finding an efficient way to measure return on investment would go a long way to justifying their presence in future marketing campaigns.
-This is particularly tricky as events are often held to leave people with positive feelings towards the host company; that they are organised, welcoming, creative and trustworthy.
+This is particularly tricky as events are often held to leave people with positive feelings towards the host company; that they are organized, welcoming, creative and trustworthy.
 As such, attendee feedback and follow-up relationship building are just some of the ways to establish whether an event has been a success.

 Events can also be held for the benefit of employees and are an effective way to motivate and congratulate.
 These are perhaps even more difficult to evaluate, but increases in retention, staff morale and productivity can often be tracked back to internal gatherings where individuals have been made to feel valued and important members of the team.